capsulajs/capsulahub/packages/widget-logger/README.md

-# Widget Canvas
+# Widget Logger

-Widget layout extension, that provides the canvas web-component, where all the other elements can be flexibly situated.
+Widget item extension, that provides a web-component with the logs of all the events, that happen in the application.

 ## Install